Unidata/MetPy/docs/devel/roadmap.rst

 those done previously using GEMPAK, NCL, etc. MetPy’s functionality is not limited to supporting only static views, we also envision being used as the calculation core for graphical applications as well.
-Our focus on providing the domain-specific tools means that general functionality is moved upstream (to e.g. matplotlib, xarray) whenever sensible and possible.
+Our focus on providing the domain-specific tools means that general functionality is moved upstream (e.g. matplotlib, xarray) whenever sensible and possible.

 -----
 Plans